 Ever wondered what happens if you stack two TMDs (Transition Metal Dichalcogenides) on top of each other?
 Well, depending on the electron/hole density, there’s an attractive force between the two layers.
 Such system is currently well-understood.
 Now what if one included weak disorder into the system?
 Jonas decided to investigate this.

-Our paper was published today in Phys.
+Our paper was published in Phys.
 Rev. B, you can find out more about it in the link below.